JBNCK/uglyfetch/README.md

+## Notice: As of August 2024 this Project is no longer under active development.
+More information can be found [here (german)](https://de.biernacik.org/meldungen/einstellung-projekte/).

 # uglyfetch
-Fetcher for Linux.
-I made it in line 30 minutes so don't expect anything.
+I made this in line 30 minutes so don't expect anything good.

 ![](demos/uglyfetch_demo.jpg)
 # Requirements